-- Encourage siting of buildings so as to reduce energy costs, such as solar orientation, use of natural windbreaks and shade trees, and development in previously existing growth centers. - Allow flexibility in the siting of solar energy systems in the Castleton zoning regulations. - Encourage the use of carpools, vanpools, and public transit for commuters and others.
+- Encourage siting of buildings so as to reduce energy costs, such as solar orientation, use of natural windbreaks, shade trees and development in previously existing growth centers. - Encourage the use of carpools, vanpools, and public transit for commuters and others.